apache/shardingsphere/README.md

 Apache ShardingSphere including 3 independent products: JDBC, Proxy & Sidecar (Planning).
 They all provide functions of data scale-out, distributed transaction and distributed governance, applicable in a variety of situations such as Java isomorphism, heterogeneous language and Cloud-Native.

+As the cornerstone of enterprises, the relational database has a huge market share.
+Therefore, we prefer to focus on its incrementation instead of a total overturn.

 ### ShardingSphere-JDBC